edwinst/remedybg_wishlist/README.md

     **Note:** This allows the user to use searching features, analysis features in other applications quickly as long as they are not provided by remedybg itself.
 Single-cell copy will be very useful with calculators like [speedcrunch](https://speedcrunch.org/).

     **Example:** The Modules view is almost unusable without such features, I'm afraid.
+The Memory view would gain a lot of possibilities.

     **Idea:** As an advanced version of this feature, auto-copy of a single selected cell to the clipboard after each step could be very useful.